 The judge approved Charles Daly’s request and sent Edith to the House of the Good Shepherd, a reformatory for girls and young women in Burleith.

-This amusing though unsubstantiated story comes from rural Lincolnshire, just north of Gainsborough.
+This amusing but unsubstantiated story comes from rural Lincolnshire, just north of Gainsborough.
 According to press reports from 1839, a tailor named Kellett was in nearby Epworth on business when he went on a bender and:

 “…sold his wife to a saddler of that place, for a tub (twelve pecks) of Swede turnips… One huge turnip was given as deposit to make good the bargain.”